eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ### Dashboards HTTP

 OpenSearch Dashboards can expose its API/UI via HTTP or HTTPS.
 It is unencrypted by default.
-Similar to how the operator handles TLS for the opensearch nodes, to secure the connection you can either let the Operator generate and sign a certificate, or provide your own.
+Similar to how the operator handles TLS for the OpenSearch nodes, to secure the connection you can either let the Operator generate and sign a certificate, or provide your own.
 The following fields in the `OpenSearchCluster` custom resource are available to configure it:

 ```yaml
 # ...